Meilyn22/DSProject/Trees.md

     A node is an element in the tree.

 * ROOT:
     A binary tree contains one root.
-The root has no parent and is the top most elelement.
+The root has no parent and is the top most elelement..

 * LEAF:
     We can describe the leaves of a tree as the nodes without children.